06 Sep 10 Best Tips to Help Prevent the Cold and Flu Virus this Year

 - Eat to live.
 You are what you eat, so be sure to eat lean proteins and plenty of vegetables and fruits rich in antioxidants.
-Remember your immune system lives in you gut so keep it clean and take a pro-biotic to keep it that way!
+Remember your immune system lives in your gut so keep it clean and take a probiotic to keep it that way!

 - Rest.
 Your mother was right when she told you to get your rest.
 Sleep allows your body’s cells to repair themselves and keeps your immune system strong.

 - Exercise.
 It’s a Proven Immunity Booster: Moderate exercise 30-60 minutes a day, five days a week can reduce the risk of a cold by 30-50%.
 Consistency is key to this one.
 Make a realistic workout plan that fits into your schedule and stick to it.
 I can promise you will never regret a workout!

 Eight glasses of water a day is ideal, and even more important when you are sick.
 Drinking clear liquids in abundance helps clean your systems out up to 50% faster.
 No to mention dehydration can easily occur if you have a fever or are vomiting, so drink up!

 Avoid shaking hands with others, but if you must, be sure to follow the golden rule of washing your hands!
 Avoid touching your face or rubbing your eyes, nose or mouth.
 Remember any part of your body that has mucous membranes is an entrance for these germs.
 Although this seems like an obvious one, it is easier said than done.

 You heard me right!
 Keep your distance from anyone sneezing, coughing, or blowing his or her nose.
 If you can’t avoid them all together then limit your exposure to them and wash your hands as soon as you are done.
 The same goes for you and your children.
 Stay home and avoid spreading your germs if you can!
 Don’t send your small children to daycare with a cough or a runny nose.